Nail Art Is Bigger Than Ever — So Why Aren't Black Women Getting Any Credit?

 In a single weekend in 1988, Florence Griffith-Joyner (Flo Jo) broke the 100 meters world record three times at the U.S. Olympic track and field trials.
 But her manicure garnered as much attention as the fact that she’d clocked an astonishing 10.49 at the event, a record that still stands today.
 In an article “Griffith-Joyner Nails 100-Meter Dash Final” the Chicago Tribune pointed out how the runner wore “4-inch, curved, tiger-striped fingernails" and a solid fuchsia manicure the following day.

-Raised in the Jordan Downs Housing Projects in L.A.’s Watts neighbourhood, Griffith-Joyner learned to do hair and nails while working at a local salon.
-But her penchant for long, bedazzled manicures clearly clashed with the white, middle-class norms of the sportswriters who found brightly coloured nails to be gauche compared to nude and French tip designs.
+Raised in the Jordan Downs Housing Projects in L.A.’s Watts neighborhood, Griffith-Joyner learned to do hair and nails while working at a local salon.
+But her penchant for long, bedazzled manicures clearly clashed with the white, middle-class norms of the sportswriters who found brightly colored nails to be gauche compared to nude and French tip designs.

 Advertisement

-“Regardless of intention, French manicures and pastel colours signal white, middle-class, heteronormative beauty.
-Long, sculptured, airbrushed nails, on the other hand, are markers of blackness, sexual deviancy, and marginalised femininity,” wrote Lynchburg College Sport Management Professor Lindsay Pieper in a 2015 essay.
-“Writers highlighted Flo Jo’s fingernails as both a source of intrigue and revulsion, subtly emphasising racial differences.
-Because she preferred long, colourful nails, the runner was depicted as abnormal, deviant, and different.”
+“Regardless of intention, French manicures and pastel colors signal white, middle-class, heteronormative beauty.
+Long, sculptured, airbrushed nails, on the other hand, are markers of blackness, sexual deviancy, and marginalized femininity,” wrote Lynchburg College Sport Management Professor Lindsay Pieper in a 2015 essay.
+“Writers highlighted Flo Jo’s fingernails as both a source of intrigue and revulsion, subtly emphasizing racial differences.
+Because she preferred long, colorful nails, the runner was depicted as abnormal, deviant, and different.”

 Griffith-Joyner died in 1998 after an epileptic seizure.
 More than two decades after her death, the nails the media shamed her for wearing are now making headlines in a much different way.
-Long, artificial nails in an array of shades and designs have gone mainstream, but the origins are separated from the black women who routinely wore them more than a generation ago, despite being ridiculed and considered “ghetto” for their manicures.
-Now long, square-tipped, and bejewelled nails are more likely to be associated with a Jenner or a Kardashian than they are with women of colour.
-Complicating the issue is that black women comprise a small percentage of professional nail technicians, making it easier to erase them from the narrative about manicure trends completely.
+Long, artificial nails in an array of shades and designs have gone mainstream, but the origins are separated from the Black women who routinely wore them more than a generation ago, despite being ridiculed and considered “ghetto” for their manicures.
+Now long, square-tipped, and bejeweled nails are more likely to be associated with a Jenner or a Kardashian than they are with women of color.
+Complicating the issue is that Black women comprise a small percentage of professional nail technicians, making it easier to erase them from the narrative about manicure trends completely.

 The link between social class and fingernails predates contemporary designs by millennia.
 The ancient Egyptians and Chinese used nail shades to make class distinctions, with the most privileged painting their nails red and the least privileged wearing nudes and neutrals.
 Modern-day acrylics were invented in the U.S. in 1950, and African-American model Donyae Coles wore them on the cover of Twen magazine in 1966.
 They became ubiquitous with the '70s Disco period, with singers Donna Summer and Diana Ross rocking long, red, square-shaped acrylics with twinkling rhinestones.
 Flo Jo and La Toya Jackson wore intricate nail designs through the '80s.
 Then in the ‘90s, hip-hop legends like Lil’ Kim, with her famous dollar-bill manicure, and Missy Elliott started a cultural wave with nail art that continues to this day.